What's up with pulling out?

-When the withdrawal method is used without a barrier method (e.g. condom), it cannot stop STIs (sexually transmitted infections) or sperm that’s in pre-ejaculate or ejaculate.
+When the withdrawal method is used without a barrier method (like an external condom), it cannot prevent STIs (sexually transmitted infections) or prevent sperm that’s in pre-ejaculate or ejaculate from fertilizing an egg.

 Knowing the STI status of your partner is crucial when barrier methods are not used.
 This requires some advance knowledge about your partner, so pulling out is less ideal with someone you have just met.
 If you’re worried that either you or your partner may have an STI, getting tested can resolve that uncertainty.

 Another thing to consider is pre-ejaculate.
 Pre-ejaculate is a small amount of fluid released during sexual arousal and before ejaculation (2).
 One study shows that over one-third of pre-ejaculate contains sperm (2).
 The number of sperm in pre-ejaculate is relatively low compared to the sperm count in ejaculate, so the withdrawal method should actually be seen as an exercise of conscious risk taking for both pregnancy and STIs (2).